 Puritan Cleaners loves to see our neighbors fly their American flag high and proud.
-That’s why we’re happy to clean them free of charge—and that’s true every day we’re open.
-Big or small, if it has stars and stripes, we’ll provide a complimentary cleaning!
+That’s why we’re happy to clean them for those in our community here in Central Virginia free of charge—and that’s true every day we’re open.
+Big (up to 15’x20′) or small, if it has stars and stripes, we’ll provide a complimentary cleaning!

 Soiling and discoloration of the American flag can occur from indoor and outdoor airborne pollutants, smoke, dust and dirt.
 Regardless of the material—nylon, polyester, cotton or wool—dry cleaning is recommended to preserve your flag’s shape, color and beauty.
 It is also the safest method for cleaning that maintains respect for all your flag stands for—loyalty, patriotism and freedom.

 We are big supporters of patriotism and we love to see our neighbors fly their US flag.
 That’s why we started our Puritan Pledge Of Allegiance Program many years ago.
 Any day, any time.
 We encourage all of our friends to fly their American Flag proudly.

 We’ve cleaned thousands of American flags over the many years that the Pledge of Allegiance program has been in effect.
 Usually the flags are those that customers might hang from their front porches, but recently, a customer brought in a circa 1950 American flag with 48 stars that measured over twenty feet wide.